cburdine/materials-ml-workshop/_sources/supervised_learning/supervised_learning.md

 Since the data above is randomly generated, notebook output may vary.
 :::

 Above, we have randomly generated data and proposed two models: a _linear fit_ of the form $f(x) = mx + b$ and a degree 11 polynomial fit of the form $f(x) = \sum_{n=0}^{11} a_n x^n$.
-Since a degree $N-1$ polynomial can perfectly fit $N$ data points, the polynomial fit exactly matches the data, whereas the linear fit does not.
+Since a polynomial of degree $N-1$ can perfectly fit $N$ data points, the fit exactly matches the data, whereas the linear fit does not.
 Nonetheless, it is likely that a linear fit is the more valid model, especially when we consider that the polynomial fit extrapolates very poorly outside of the interval $[0,10]$ that contained the dataset.

 ```{code-cell}
 :tags: [hide-input]